-The only things standing in the way are Jaimie’s tiny bladder and a wily serial killer in an old Ford pickup.
+The only things standing in the way are Nicole’s tiny bladder and a wily serial killer in an old Ford pickup.

 Rest Stop is a nifty (and nasty) example of the Killer on the Road genre, which includes the likes of Joy Ride, The Hitcher, Breakdown, and of course, Duel, directed by a young Steven Spielberg.

 Writer-director John Shiban successfully taps a rich vein of dread by constantly reminding us of how vulnerable we are once we leave the highway.
-So much so that even a seemingly benign comfort station can be a deadly trap.
+Even a seemingly benign comfort station can be a deadly trap.

 As a lifetime horror fan, my advice to incontinent road trippers is to keep driving.
 And never accept a ride from a Winnebago.